rajeev29five/rajeev29five.github.io/index.md

 5. The file's size in bytes.
 6. The date the file was last modified.

-Using name of directory as an arguement to **ls** command will list the contents of directory.
+Using name of directory as an argument to **ls** command will list the contents of directory.

 <p class="terminal">Terminal</p>
 ```